The-Web-Scraping-Playbook/awesome-bestbuy-scrapers/README.md

 ---

 ## 🧠 Bestbuy OpsKit
-> Find out everything you need to know to reliably scrape Bestbuy with our new tool: [ScrapeOps Kit](https://scrapeops.io/websites/bestbuy)
+> Find out everything you need to know to reliably scrape Bestbuy with our new tool: [Ops Kit](https://scrapeops.io/websites/bestbuy)

 This kit provides the blueprint for Bestbuy scraping operations:
 - **Overview:** Scraping Summary, Anti-Bots